“There’s none so blind as those who will not listen.” Neil Gaiman

 “I will give them singleness of heart (or an “undivided heart”) and put a new spirit within them.
 I will take away their stony, stubborn heart and give them a tender, responsive heart (or a “heart of flesh”).”
 (Ezekiel 11:19)

 The root-words for “stony” or “stubborn” actually means to build, rebuild, establish, to guard, protect, and keep watch.
-What’s the point?
+What’s that mean for us?
 Stubbornness is a means of protection that causes people to build walls in order to keep themselves safe.
 Stubbornness manifests in many different ways: arrogance, acting all-knowing, sarcasm, being inflexible, “being right,” arguing, debating, and silence or a total lack of willingness to engage.

 So, how do we overcome this issue of stubbornness?